TaiyouSimon/factory-scanner-pwa/README.md

 The application expects a CSV file at `/public/data.csv` with the following columns:

 - `Drawing number`: The product code (zuban) to match against
-- `Product name`: Name of the product
-- `Client name`: Name of the client
 - `URL`: The URL to redirect to when a match is found

 Additional columns may be present but are not used by the application.

-## Deployment to Netlify

-1. Create a new site on Netlify
-2. Connect to your Git repository or upload the `dist` directory
-3. Set the build command to `yarn build` or `npm run build`
-4. Set the publish directory to `dist`
-5. Deploy the site

 ### Updating the CSV Data